 XDG base directories are standard locations for user-specific application data.
 Popular toolkits provide convenience functions for accessing XDG base directories.
 These include:

-- Glib: provides access to the XDG base directories through
+Glib: provides access to the XDG base directories through the

 However, applications that aren’t using one of these toolkits can expect to find their XDG base directories in the following locations: